-I am a National Counselling Society (NCS) Accredited Registrant Therapist experienced in working with young people and adults from a range of backgrounds; including working with those experiencing anxiety and depression and survivors of violence and abuse.
+I am a National Counselling Society (NCS) Accredited Registrant Therapist experienced in working with young people, adults and couples from a range of backgrounds; including working with those experiencing anxiety and depression and survivors of violence and abuse.
 I work in a person-centred way offering a confidential, supportive and non-judgmental, safe space for you to share whatever is on your mind.

 Our busy lives sometimes make it difficult to find the time to really think through what we need to and having someone truly listen to you and hear what you want to express, whatever it is, can be very powerful and can make all the difference to finding long term solutions for things that are stopping us from feeling and being the best that we can be.

 Many of us experience feelings of anxiety or persistent low mood during our lives and I believe that providing a safe place for a person to tell their story, where they will be heard without judgement and helped to understand what is making them distressed or unhappy, in order to manage their feelings more effectively, provides a strong basis for therapy.
 I appreciate and respond to all of the clients that I work with as individuals and tailor my therapeutic approach to match their needs.
 I place a good deal of emphasis upon working within the Humanistic Model of counselling, offering a person centred approach; listening and helping the client to explore any problems that they may have; offering acceptance and support to help address feelings resulting from trauma, of emotional low mood and symptoms of depression and anxiety.
 I also work, where appropriate, with Cognitive Behavioural Therapy (CBT)techniques to help clients to overcome habitual negative thinking and find a more positive way forward.

 Counselling is not about telling you what to do or giving advice but it is about offering to see and feel things from your point of view, to 'get alongside you' offering encouragement for a happier future.